BIGJRA/emerald-unit-analysis/writeups/124_seviper_writeup.md

 ### Analysis

-**Verdict: An unfortunately underwhelming version exclusive that probably only appeals to fans of its design**.
+**TL;DR: An unfortunately underwhelming version exclusive that probably only appeals to fans of its design**.

 Compared to its version exclusive counterpart Zangoose, Seviper is fairly underwhelming as a unit.
 The earlier available Gulpin evolves around the time you get Seviper and can fill a more defensive role than Seviper.
 Similarly, using Zubat will lead to an evolution into Crobat around this time, who is arguably a better physical option.
 In a region with a very low amount of Grass types, there simply isn't much for Poison STAB to accomplish, so Seviper doesn't really have a chance to stand out much and doesn't have a single major fight where it's STAB is particularly effective.
 Still, its ability to function as a mixed attacker / support Pokemon due to its reasonably wide movepool and decent attacking stats make it able to contribute if a player is inclined to use it, and it doesn't have many fights where it stands no chance of contributing (other than maybe Tate & Liza).